CumulusNetworks/docs/content/cumulus-netq-31/Get-Started/_index.md

     draft: true
 ---

-This topic provides an overview of NetQ components, architecture, and the CLI and UI interfaces.
+This topic provides overviews of NetQ components, architecture, and the CLI and UI interfaces.
+These provide the basis for understanding and following the instructions contained in the other topics.